Peakboard/peakboard.github.io/content/_data_sources/OPCUA/en-opc-ua.md

 ![image_1](/assets/images/data-sources/opc-ua/data-source-opc-ua-01.png)

-Like every datasource, the OPC UA datasource needs a name.
+Like every other Peakboard datasource, the OPC UA datasource needs a name (1).

-A [client certificate](2) is necessary.
+A [client certificate] (2) is necessary.
 This certificate is stored as a whole (public + private key) on client side.
 Afterwards the public key part has to be transferred to the server and stored as a trusted certificate (only exception: the “none:none:?” endpoint is used)

-In the next step the authentication can be set.
-In most cases, such as MicroEmbedded OPC UA servers, Anonymous is used.
-It is also possible to log in with a user name and password or to specify a password protected certificate which is used for identification.

 ![image_2](/assets/images/data-sources/opc-ua/data-source-opc-ua-02.png)

-(1 blue): Choose a certificate store.
+* (1 blue): Choose a certificate store.
 For a client certificate, the “My” store has to be used.
 This should be the default one, when opening the client certificate dialog.
-(2 blue): Import a certificate (should be a .pfx, .p12, .p7b file) or create a new certificate (see 2. b.)
+* (2 blue): Import a certificate (should be a .pfx, .p12, .p7b file) or create a new certificate (see 2. b.)
-(3 blue): Export the certificate using the “export” action as .crt file (open the menu with the little triangle).
+* (3 blue): Export the certificate using the “export” action as .crt file (open the menu with the little triangle).
 To view the certificate or for special actions open the certificate in the windows certificate viewer using the “open” action.
-(4 blue): [Select] the certificate or [cancel] if you want to discard your selection (added certificates will not be deleted by clicking [cancel])
+* (4 blue): [Select] the certificate or [cancel] if you want to discard your selection (added certificates will not be deleted by clicking [cancel])

 ![image_3](/assets/images/data-sources/opc-ua/data-source-opc-ua-03.png)